 Disclosure: Gretchen and I obtained our own long-term care policies when we were both age 49.

 We want to preserve our assets because there is a 70% risk of needing long-term care once you reach age 65.
 Curiously, 70% of people think they will not be among those 70% needing care (i.e., denial) and 70% of people think Medicare will pay for it (i.e., ignorance)!
-We do not want to be in that 70% who are in denial, ignorant or both.
+We do not want to be in that 70% who are in denial, ignorant, or both.

-If Gretchen or I need assistance with the activities of daily living (e.g., eating, bathing, dressing, toileting, and transferring), then we want to hire a professional to take care of them instead of our daughters.
+If Gretchen or I need assistance with the activities of daily living (e.g., eating, bathing, dressing, toileting, and transferring), then we want to hire a professional to take care of us instead of our daughters.

 When you are ready for help with your long-term care planning through appropriate insurance, then we can help you find that, as well.

 Fortunately, we can help you avoid the lawyer full-employment program and replace that impersonal, state-written, one-size-fits-all estate plan with one we design together for your unique circumstances and objectives.
 We even help you coordinate the beneficiary designations on your life insurance and retirement plans with your estate plan to avoid unpleasant, unintended consequences.